marklchaves/cme-ga4html5vid/README.md

 # cme-ga4html5vid

-## A WordPress Plugin for HTML5 Video Tracking using Google Analytics
+## A WordPress Plugin for HTML5 Video Tracking using Google Analytics (UA)

-Supports logged-in user ID tracking.
+This plugin supports logged-in user ID tracking for Universal Analytics properties (not GA4).

 Play around with the [live demo](https://streetphotography.blog/html5-video-plugin/).

+A GA4 version may be in the _works_.

 ---